Praveenkumar90400/StaticWebApp/README.md

 # StaticWebApp
-It is a simple html code  made by future Devops Engineer, and host html static website using git, maven , jenkins  and Docker
+It is a simple html code  made by fresher Devops Engineer, and host html static website using git, maven , jenkins  and Docker